 Blend the values softly with a blending stump to soften the lines.
 Blend in the direction of the apple.

 Continue to add the fine details by adding more graphite to the darker areas, soften the lines with a blending stump and lighten areas with a kneaded eraser.

-I hope you enjoyed this how to draw an apple step by step tutorial with videos.
+I hope you enjoyed this step-by-step how-to draw an apple tutorial with videos.